EcologyR/labeleR/README.md

 capitalized (as in `family.column` in the herbarium label, and Field 2 italicized).
 Any of the fields can be left blank.

-As a novelty, the user may manually fix the backgroud and text colours to their preference, using HTML colour codes (same code as HEX, but without the ‘\#’).
-By default, background colours are two hues of green.
+As a novelty, the user may manually fix the backgroud and text colors to their preference, using HTML color codes (same code as HEX, but without the ‘\#’).
+By default, background colors are two hues of green.

 | ![Collection labels (blank)](man/figures/collection_labels_blank.png) |
 |-----------------------------------------------------------------------|